ArekosAddons/ProtoformReagentStatus/README.md

 Display which known pet and mount recipe they are used in with need Genesis motes amounts.

 ## Usage
-Visit after installing and enabling the addon, each Protoform Synthesis Station once, so that the addon knows your recipes.
+The addon is now (after version 0.1.1) shipped with mounts and pets informations.

-Then after every new learned recipe simple open the Protoform Synthesis Station to teach the new recipe for the addon.
+If Blizzard adds an new recipe simple open the Protoform Synthesis Station after learning the new recipe to teach the addon about it.